Spain

 The most incredible animal in Spain is the Iberian Lynx.
 It’s very endangered, so the odds of spotting one are quite low, but your best shout would be in the Doñana National Park.
 While you’re there, you can also try to spot some Flamingos!

 In the North/North West regions of Spain, you might be able to see Brown Bears and Iberian Wolves!
-In the Sierra de Gredos, be on the lookout for the Spanish Ibex and its impressive horns.
-For a cuter animal, the Common Genet is a little rodent which made its way over from Africa.
+In the Sierra de Gredos, be on the lookout for the Spanish Ibex, known for its impressive curved horns.
+For a cuter animal, the Common Genet is a little cutey which made its way over from Africa.
 It looks like a Zebra crossed with a Fox!

 If you’re more into birds, then you’ll be glad to know that Spain has some of the largest vultures in Europe.
 The Lammergeier and the Spanish Black Vulture are two very large, very intimidating birds native to Spain!
 A good place to spot them is Monfrague National Park, or up in the Pyrenees mountain range.